|

 Sometimes a prayer is involved.
 Sometimes

-a simple command is involved, (example – arise and walk)
+a simple command is involved, like, "arise and walk".

-It is quite possible that Paul said nothing, at least out loud in words
+It is quite possible that Paul said nothing, at least out loud that

-possible that this boy was healed simply from the touch of Paul.
+that this boy was raised from the dead simply from the touch of Paul.
 After

 bread and ate”, suggesting that they had communion and ate a meal at the same